basitrather/Javascript/GitCommands.md

-Here’s the updated version with every command enclosed in parentheses for your **README.md** file:

----

-# Git and GitHub Commands Cheat Sheet
+Git and GitHub Commands Cheat Sheet

 A comprehensive list of essential Git and GitHub commands for managing repositories effectively.